From BR Bullpen

 Harrison then had a dream season in 2014.
 Again slated to be the Pirates' jack-of-all-trades, he forced his way into the regular line-up with a great first half that saw him hit .297 with 34 runs scored after getting only 23 at-bats in April, earning him a spot on the National League squad at the 2014 All-Star Game.
 His performance was particularly remarkable as players were raving about the Pirates' great athletic young outfield of Andrew McCutchen, Starling Marte and Gregory Polanco, and yet the little man had managed to elbow his way out of their shadow!
 The game of July 27th, a 7-5 win over the Colorado Rockies at Coors Field, stood as a microcosm of his great season: he went 4 for 6 with 2 runs and 2 RBIs as the Bucs' lead-off hitter, starting in left field and later taking over for Pedro Alvarez at third base.
 In the 6th inning, he managed to steal two bases on the same play.
 He stole but overran second base, and when he realized that Rockies SS Josh Rutledge had failed to tag him after he had slid past the bag, he got up and ran for his life towards third, where he was caught in a rundown; luckily, the Rockies completely botched the rundown, allowing him after five ineffectual throws to evade an attempted tag by catcher Wilin Rosario, who had rushed in to help, and be safe at third with a second stolen base.
 He briefly contemplated heading home, as it had been left uncovered in the confusion, but stayed put and was later driven in on a double by pinch-hitter Ike Davis.
 He crowned his day's work with a solo homer off Rex Brothers in the 8th that put the Pirates ahead to stay.
 On August 22nd, he collected 5 RBIs, a career best, in an 8-3 defeat of the Milwaukee Brewers.
 He was named the National League's Player of the Month for August, when he hit .347 with 41 hits, 19 of them for extra bases, and scored 21 runs.
 He added another highlight to his resumé on September 14th when he started the first triple play in PNC Park history from third base.
 In the 4th inning of a game against the Chicago Cubs, he fielded a hard ground ball by Matt Szczur and stepped on the third base bag to start a 5-4-3 triple killing; for good measure, he then hit a two-run double in the 5th to lead the Bucs to a 7-3 win.
 He finished the season hitting .315, the second-highest average in the National League, behind batting champion and former teammate Justin Morneau at .319, and just ahead of teammate McCutchen at .314.
 He added 38 doubles, 7 triples and 13 homers, scored 77 runs and drove in 52, mostly from the lead-off spot, while stealing 18 bases in 25 attempts.
 In no little due to his contributions, the Pirates made the postseason for the second straight year as host of the National League Wild Card Game.
 He went 2 for 4 in that game, but the Pirates were shut out by the San Francisco Giants.

 The Pirates expressed their confidence in Harrison in two clear ways at the start of the 2015 season, first by moving 3B Pedro Alvarez to 1B on a permanent basis, opening up the position for Josh, and then on April 8th by signing him to a contract extension taking him until 2018 with options for the next two years.
+However, he could not recapture the magic of his breakout season in the early going, as on May 12th, he was hitting only .173 after 28 games, one of the lowest batting averages among major league regulars.
+Worse for him, Korean rookie infielder Jung Ho Kang was finding his hitting stroke and looking for more playing time as a result, with Harrison an obvious choice to give way in light of his hitting woes.

 Notable Achievements